Hiring Contingent Workers - Development Department

 Announcements

-It is important that not only your team knows about the contractors but there should be general awareness that Temporary Service Providers are working for GitLab.
-Contractors will appear on merge requests or issues but not on the Org Chart, and not knowing about them could lead to the confusion.
+It is important that not only your team knows about the contingent workers but there should be general awareness that Temporary Service Providers are working for GitLab.

-It is encouraged to share information about new contractors joining in your group and stage Slack channel but you should also consider writing a short message into #development, #engineering-fyi Slack channels or into the Engineering Week In Review document.
-For these company-wide channels it is enough to mention that some contractors will work for a particular group.
+It is encouraged to share information about new contingent workers joining in your group and stage Slack channel but you should also consider writing a short message into #development, #engineering-fyi Slack channels or into the Engineering Week In Review document.
+For these company-wide channels it is enough to mention that some contingent workers will work for a particular group.

-We treat contractors as regular team members when it comes to the contribution to issues or merge requests including the code review process.
+We treat contingent workers as regular team members when it comes to the contribution to issues or merge requests including the code review process.